 - The right to choose your own doctor.
-Probably the most important decision you can make is who you choose to be your doctor.
+Probably the most important decision is who you choose to be your doctor.
 You should choose a doctor you feel comfortable with, who you trust to make the best medical decisions for your care.
 You may come under pressure from your employer or the insurance adjuster to see the doctor of their choice.
-They may even insist that you must see their doctor, and suggest that otherwise you will forfeit your medical benefits.
+They may even insist that you must see their doctor and suggest that you will forfeit your medical benefits.
 This is not true.
-The law is very clear that the choice of doctor is yours alone.
-Your employer does have the right to require you to see his doctor for evaluation purposes but not for treatment purposes.
+The law is clear that the choice of doctor is yours alone.
+Your employer does have the right to require you to see his doctor for evaluation purposes but not for treatment.
 An experienced attorney can advise you when you are required to see your employer's doctor, and when you must give your employer or his insurance company access to your medical records.

 - The right to refuse to give a recorded statement.
-You are required by law to report your accident immediately and follow company procedures, but you may not have to give a recorded statement.
-Medical evidence shows that short term memories are frequently fragmented and you may well remember events incompletely or incorrectly after the accident.
+You are required to report your accident immediately and follow company procedures, but you may not have to give a recorded statement.
+Medical evidence shows that short-term memories are frequently fragmented; you may remember events incompletely or incorrectly.
 If you have this experience, and you later remember events more accurately, it may be difficult to amend an already-recorded statement.
-You should hire an attorney as soon as possible after your accident to help you to prepare your statement.
+You should hire an attorney as soon as possible to help prepare your statement.

 - The right to medical treatment if two doctors disagree.
 If your employer requires you to get a second opinion for evaluation purposes and that doctor recommends different treatment than your own doctor, or recommends ceasing treatment altogether, your employer may believe he no longer has the responsibility to pay for your doctor's recommendations.
 That's not true.
 The Jones Act requires that when two doctors disagree, all doubts must be resolved in favor of the injured seaman.